fgrehm/blog/_posts/2013-01-09-how-do-you-find-out-about-new-gems.md

 ---
 layout: post
 title: How do you find out about new gems?
-summary: 'How do you keep up to the with the RubyGems "ecossystem"?'
+description: 'How do you keep up to the with the RubyGems "ecossystem"?'
 category: blog
 tags:
 - ruby